RichieRob/PredictionPerpsDocs/docs/Technical/2 LMSR/PPLMSRWhitepaper.md

 ## Further Reading

-For the full implementation of the code of the LSMR AMM in Prediction Perps see [**LMSRAMM.sol**](../Contracts/AMM.sol.md)
+For the full implementation of the code of the LSMR AMM in Prediction Perps see [**LMSRMarketMaker.sol**][LMSRMarketMaker.sol]

-For discussion on the internal ledger accounting which supports the implentation of the AMM start with [**Ledger Overview**](./Accounting/StandardLiquidity/LedgerOverview.md)
+For discussion on the internal ledger accounting which supports the implentation of the AMM start with [**Ledger Overview**][ledger-overview]

 --8<-- "link-refs.md"